videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ### Step 7 : Handle participant events

-In this step, we will implement four events `participant-joined`, `participant-left` , `stream-enabled` and `stream-disabled`.
+Thereafter, implement the events related to the participants and the stream.

-Let's understand the use of that events.
+Following are the events to be executed in this step:

 1. `participant-joined`: When a remote participant joins, this event will trigger.
-In event callback will create video and audio elements which we had define in previous steps for rendering their video and audio streams.
+In the event callback, create video and audio elements previously defined for rendering their video and audio streams.

 2. `participant-left`: When a remote participant leaves, this event will trigger.
-In event callback will remove the corresponding video and audio elements.
+In the event callback, remove the corresponding video and audio elements.

-3. `stream-enabled`: It Handle the media track of a specific participant by associating it with the appropriate video or audio element.
+3. `stream-enabled`: This event manages the media track of a specific participant by associating it with the appropriate video or audio element.

-4. `stream-disabled`: It Handle the media track of a specific participant when participant toogle video or audio by associating it with the appropriate video or audio element.
+4. `stream-disabled`: This event manages the media track of a specific participant, when they toggle their camera or mic by associating it with the appropriate video or audio element.

 ```js title="app.component.ts"
 // participant joined